Peoples State Forest

 Fishing

-The Farmington River’s cool flows and swirling pools and are a magnet for fish, and, as a result, for anglers, too.
+The Farmington River’s cool flows and swirling pools are a magnet for fish, and, as a result, for anglers, too.
 The stretch of river that flows through Peoples is located downstream from the West Branch Reservoir, which sends a reliable supply of very cold bottom releases, maintaining the perfect temperature habitat for native aquatic life, particularly trout.
 In combination with DEEP’s regular stockings of adult trout, this section of the Farmington has the highest trout population density in the state — numbers that rival western streams.

 Types of fish: Trout, bass, pickerel, pike